 Student must obtain a Site Agreement, signed by the Site Supervisor BEFORE the start of Practicum I, II, III, or Internship.
-Students are NOT permitted to collect hours until this has been signed and received by the Director of Clinical Placement.
+Students are NOT permitted to collect hours until this has been signed and received by the Clinical Placement Director.